kimwalisch/primecount/doc/Easy-Special-Leaves.md

 * The work must be equally shared between all threads in order to avoid load imbalance.

 A segment size of x^(1/4) already accomplishes the first property.
 So next we have to design our parallel algorithm in a way that all threads are independent from each other.
-Luckily Xavier Gourdon already devised an idea for how to do this: at the start of each new segment [low, low + segment_size[ each thread computes ```PrimePi[low] ``` using a prime counting function implementation in
+Luckily Xavier Gourdon already devised an idea for how to do this: **at the start of each new segment [low, low + segment_size[ each thread computes ```PrimePi[low] ``` using a prime counting function implementation in
-O(low^(2/3)) or less.
+O(low^(2/3)) or less**.
 This way no thread requires any data from another thread.
 This algorithm has been implemented in primecount-6.5 (see [AC.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/AC.cpp) & [SegmentedPiTable.cpp](https://github.com/kimwalisch/primecount/blob/master/src/gourdon/SegmentedPiTable.cpp)), it improved performance by more than 2x at 10^23 on my dual-socket AMD EPYC server compared to primecount-6.4 which used a larger segment size and